Declan444/destination-tours/README.md

 For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+In addition, you may also use this section to discuss plans for additional features to be implemented in the future.
-## WireFrame Images

 ![image](https://github.com/Declan444/destination-tours/assets/119152450/2d071f71-55be-47a8-9b32-ccbf987d93af)